 This post may contain affiliate links.
 Read disclosure policy.

-Cookie bars from a cake mix is so easy using boxed yellow cake!
-Have a chocolate cake mix in your pantry?
-Make these brownies from a cake mix!
+Cookie bars with cake mix is so easy using boxed yellow cake!

 Find the full printable recipe with specific measurements below.

-• Vegetable oil: This is the fat that adds moisture and richness to the batter.
+• Butter: This is the fat that adds moisture and richness to the batter.
+You can use vegetable oil instead.

 • Large eggs: This will bind the ingredients together.